DiviProject/docs/README.md

 ### Note on JavaScript Runtime

 For those who don't have JavaScript runtime or are experiencing JavaScript runtime issues with ExecJS, it is recommended to add the [rubyracer gem](https://github.com/cowboyd/therubyracer) to your gemfile and run `bundle` again.

+### Contribute your updates/changes

+After you are satisified with your changes create a pull request to this repository and one of the primary developers will take a look and pull it in.

 Contributors
 --------------------